-- 5 EFRAG welcomes the IASB's continued efforts to rationalise IAS 24's definition of a related party.
-However, we do not agree with the amendment being proposed in this case. - (a) We do not agree with the suggestion included in proposed new paragraph 9(b)(ix) that Person A (being a person or a close member of that person's family that has significant influence or significant voting power in the reporting entity) is a related party of person B (being a person that has joint control over the reporting entity).
-We agree that sometimes persons A and B will be related, but not always. - (b) As we stated in our comment letter on the 2007 ED, we think it can be extremely difficult for an entity to comply with a disclosure requirement that is based on an expectation that it will have significant amounts of information about the private lives and private affairs of individuals.
+- 4 EFRAG welcomes the IASB's continued efforts to rationalise IAS 24's definition of a related party.
+However, we do not agree with the amendment being proposed in this case. - (a) We think paragraphs 9(b)(iii) and 9(b)(iv) and the related IE4-6 (and possibly also IE7-9) could cause practical difficulties for the individual financial statements of a jointly controlled entity or associate.
+For example, using the example in IE4-6, we think the definitions mean that Entities B and C would have to identify and disclose transactions with every other jointly controlled entity or associate of any of its shareholders.
+That is very onerous indeed. - (b) We suggest that the wording of paragraph 9(b)(ix) would be clearer were '(A)' replaced with 'both' and '(B)' with 'also'. - (c) As we stated in our comment letter on the 2007 ED, we think it can be extremely difficult for an entity to comply with a disclosure requirement that is based on an expectation that it will have significant amounts of information about the private lives and private affairs of individuals.
 In many cases the reporting entity will need to rely on the co-operation of others to obtain the information it needs to provide the disclosures, but in some cases it will be difficult to require the right disclosures from those persons.
 In some other cases such requirements could involve privacy infringement.